 Midday Sunday Concert - July 23, 3:00pm

-The Weekend of Music is a collaboration with our friends in the West Windsor/Brownsville area, the University of Miami, and music lovers everywhere.
+The Weekend of Music is a collaboration with our friends in the West Windsor/Brownsville area and music lovers everywhere.

 Sakiko Ohashi, Festival Artistic Director, is a native of Japan and began her piano studies at the age of four.
 By the time she was 10 years old, she was accepted to the Juilliard Pre-College Division as a student of Herbert Stessin.
 Since then, performances have taken her throughout the United States, Canada, Japan, and Europe.

 In 1996, Ms. Ohashi made her concerto debut at Lincoln Center in New York City, performing Bartok’s 3rd Piano Concerto with the Juilliard Symphony conducted by Otto-Werner Mueller.
 She is also the winner of the 1993 E. Nakamichi Concerto Competition at the Aspen Music Festival where she appeared with the Aspen Young Artists Orchestra.
 She has appeared as a soloist with numerous orchestras including the South Carolina Philharmonic, Louisiana Philharmonic Orchestra, and the South Dakota Symphony.
 In New York, her appearances have included venues such as Alice Tully Hall, Carnegie Weill Recital Hall, Juilliard Theatre, and The Harvard Club.